Asante Empire: Relations with the British

-European contact with the Ashanti on the Gulf of Guinea coast region of Africa began in the 15th century.
-This led to trade in gold, ivory, slaves, and other goods with the Portuguese.
 On May 15, 1817, the Englishman Thomas Bowdich entered Kumasi.
 He remained there for several months, was impressed, and on his return to England wrote a book, Mission from Cape Coast Castle to Ashantee.
 His praise of the kingdom was disbelieved as it contradicted prevailing prejudices.
 Joseph Dupuis, the first British consul in Kumasi, arrived on March 23, 1820.
-Both Bowdich and Dupuis secured a treaty with the Asantehene.
-But, the governor, Hope Smith, did not meet Ashanti expectations.
+Both Bowdich and Dupuis secured a treaty with the Asantehene, but the governor, Hope Smith, did not meet Ashanti expectations.